How to Brew a Delicious Cup of Chicory With a French Press

 And going off the caffeine, or at least cutting it in half New Orleans style will certainly remove the obstacles of nervousness and jumping straight into the air at every tiny surprise.
 If giving a chance this worldwide treat can become your go to brew when you’ve had enough joe or are tired of herbal teas.

-Brew as above, add pumpkin creamer and almond milk as desired.
+Brew as above, then add pumpkin creamer and almond milk as desired.

 How do you enjoy chicory?